NikhilWaghmode09/Plant-Environment-Monitoring-System/README.md

 ## Contributing🐛

-If you'd like to contribute to the SecureSense project, please fork the repository and submit a pull request :)
+If you'd like to contribute to the this project, please fork the repository and submit a pull request :)